makerdao/auction-keeper/README.md

 5) Processing each bidding model output and submitting bids

 ### Monitoring active auctions and discovering new auctions
-For every new block, all auctions from `1` to `auctionsStarted` are checking for active status.
+For every new block, all auctions from `1` to `auctionsStarted` are checked for active status.
 If a new auction is detected, a new bidding model is started.

 ### Ensure bidding model is running for each active auction

 `auction-keeper` maintains a collection of child processes, as each bidding model is its own dedicated process.
-New processes (new _bidding model_ instances) are spawned by executing the value passed to the `--model` command flag.
+New processes (new _bidding model_ instances) are spawned by executing the command passed to `--model`.
 These processes are automatically terminated (via `SIGKILL`) by the keeper shortly after their associated auction expires.

 Whenever the _bidding model_ process dies, it gets automatically respawned by the keeper.